Esk0r/LeagueSharp/README.md

 Marksman#
 -----------
-Assembly that supports the following Marksmen: Ezreal, Sivir and Jinx.
+Assembly that supports the following Marksmen: Ezreal, Sivir, Jinx, Tristana and Graves.